7 Modeling Longitudinal Responses using Generalized Least Squares

 • They require post-fitting calculations to get probabilities, means, and quantiles that are not conditional on the previous Y value

-Gardiner et al. (2009) compared several longitudinal data J models, especially with regard to assumptions and how regression coefficients are estimated.
+Gardiner et al. (2009) compared several longitudinal data models, especially with regard to assumptions and how regression coefficients are estimated.
 Peters et al. (2012) have an empirical study confirming that the “use all available data” approach of likelihood–based longitudinal models makes imputation of follow-up measurements unnecessary.

 7.4 Parameter Estimation Procedure

-• Generalized least squares K
+• Generalized least squares

 • Like weighted least squares but uses a covariance matrix that is not diagonal